Data Library New Installation

 • Commit your customizations and push them to your git server for safe keeping; back up secrets.yaml by other means, such as copying it to another machine.

 Never edit the contents of the ansible_collections directory.
 All customization should be made in the configuration files that you copied from the template.
 In the future when it comes time to upgrade to a newer version of the DL software, you will run the ansible-galaxy command again and commit the new version to your configuration repository.
-Don’t upgrade without checking the release notes first, because in some cases an upgrade may require manual migration steps.
-(At this writing, there are no upgrade release notes because this is the playbook’s initial release.)

 Run the ansible playbook

-From the root directory of the configuration repository, run the following command:
+From the root directory of the configuration repository, run the following command

 Each step of the installation will be printed to the terminal.
 At a site with a fast connection to the internet, the playbook generally finishes within ten minutes, but if bandwidth is limited it may take a few hours, as the installation process involves downloading several GB of software packages and container images.